 Women empowerment for equality in both church and society expressed through the introduction of courses on Gender studies in theological education programme of the Senate of Serampore College, encouraging women to become forerunners in the mission of the Church.
 Gurukul is the first theological institution in India to establish a department of Women’s studies, later renamed as Gender Studies.
 Priorities are given to women in scholarships, appointments, publication resources, etc.

-Though communication is primordial in nature, its theological significance and importance has been realised only during the later half of the last century.
-Seeing the incredible developments in this field has made people to call the 21st Century, a century of Communication.
+Though communication is primordial in nature, its theological significance and importance have been realised only during the latter half of the last century.
+Seeing the incredible developments in this field has made people call the 21st Century, a century of Communication.
 Its significance is seen in every walk of life to develop human relationships on the one hand and the marvels of new media on the other.
 Hence, pastoral training needs to be given importance to this new trend, as pastors are basically communicators, whose daily activities involve in relationship building, preaching, teaching, administration, etc., and which requires better skills in communication.
 Gurukul responds to these challenges by introducing new and innovative courses in all aspects of communication from a Christian perspective, including computer applications to its students.
 It endeavours to make the fruits of new communication technology available to students so that the students can have easy access to books, periodicals, archival materials for research using computer skills.